zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver11.md

       then output *[NO_EDNS_SUPPORT]*:
       1. It has the RCODE "FORMERR"
       2. It has no OPT record.
-   4. Else, if the DNS response meet the following criteria:
+   4. Else, if the DNS response meet the following criteria, then send the SOA query **with** OPT record **with** EDNS OPTION-CODE to the name server and collect the response.
       1. It has the RCODE "NOERROR".
       2. The answer section contains the SOA record for *Child Zone*.
       3. It has OPT record with EDNS version 0.
-      Then, send the SOA query **with** OPT record **with** EDNS OPTION-CODE to the name server and collect the response.
          1. If there is an "OPTION-CODE" present in the response, then output *[UNKNOWN_OPTION_CODE]*.
          2. Else, if the DNS response meet the following four criteria, then just go to the next name server (no error):
             1. The SOA is obtained as response in the ANSWER section.
             2. If the DNS response has the RCODE "NOERROR".
             3. The pseudo-section response has an OPT record with version set to 0.
             4. There is no "OPTION-CODE" present in the response.
          3. Else output *[NS_ERROR]*.
    5. Else, if the DNS response meet the following criteria, then output *[EDNS_RESPONSE_WITHOUT_EDNS]* and go to next server.
       1. It has the RCODE "NOERROR".